adrianaispuro/cse15l-lab-reports/Lab Report 2/lab-report-2.md

 Now we have a local server running on our computer!
 This will run in the background on our computer until we cancel the command on the terminal by pressing `CTRL-C`.

+Notice that we were given a localhost URL on the terminal.
 If we visit that URL on a web browser, we'll see this:
 ![Web page showing search online](search-online.png)

-By adding `/add?s=` to the end of our URL path, we can add "tomato" to a word list:
+Our search engine works by adding words to a list of Strings, then searching that list for words that match our query.

+First, let's add some words to our list: We can use the `/add?s=` argument at the end of the URL to add any word after the `=` to our list.

+For example, we can add "tomato" to our list by inserting `/add?s=tomato` to the end of the URL:
 ![Add tomato to word list](search-add.png)

+The page updates to show that "tomato" was added to our list!

+Here's what's happening in the background:
+* When we add the `/add?s=tomato` argument to the URL and press `enter`, we pass the new URL to the `handleRequest` method.
+* Within `handleRequest`, the URL catches our if statement looking for `/add` and splits our argument in two: `s` and `tomato`.
+* Then, the second argument (our new word; in this case "tomato") is added to `stringList`; the site updates to show the word was added.

 Let's add a couple more words before we make our first query:
 ![Add cherry to word list](search-add-cherry.png)